fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     [And] "Peace," a word from the Merciful Lord.
     Quran, surah Ya-seen (Yaseen) 36:55-58

+Shaykh as-Saduq (r.a..) has written:

+“And it is our belief that before entering the Garden, the believer will be shown his place in the Fire and informed that, that was the place where he would have gone if he had disobeyed Allah.

+“And before entering the Fire, the unbeliever will be shown his place in the Garden and told that, that was the place where he would have gone if he had obeyed Allah.

+“Then those vacant places in the Garden will be added to the rewards of the people of the Paradise; and those vacant places in the Fire will be added to the punishments of the people of Fire: And this is the meaning of the words of Allah: “those will be the heirs who will inherit the Paradise; they will dwell therein for ever.”

+The words 'heir' and 'inherit' refer to this episode, whereas the believers will get the places which were kept for others who did not make it and whose rejection of faith led them to die Fire.

 </details><details><summary>

-## Shafa'at (Intercession)
+## Shafa'a (Another round of Intercessions)

 > For now, I do not understand whether there will be a second intercession period and when exactly it will take place.
+And seems like there is no clear consensus among the scholars.

 Allah, in His Mercy, has opened many doors for His sinner servants to seek His pleasure and forgiveness.
 Two very important doors are 'Tawbah' (Repentance) and Shafa'at (Intercession).